DSD-DBS/mbse-handbook/docs/modeling_rules/operational_analysis.md

 - Images and/or diagrams that are to be used in the descriptions of Capella model elements shall be created and maintained in a centrally accessible platform.

 ### OEN-003 - Use auto link in text
 - Description Links for model elements shall be used in all model element descriptions.
-E.g. if a certain description refers to a defined model element, the name of the model element being referred to shall be copied (as a Description Link) and pasted (as a Link) in the corresponding description field.
+If a model element description refers to (another) model element, the name of this model element shall be referret to in form of some Capella link.

 ### OEN-004 - Avoid abbreviations
 The usage of abbreviations should be well considered and should only be used in cases where the abbreviation is standardised.